 Patients with SLE and lung involvement must always be evaluated for infection, particularly that due to bacteria or viruses.
 Given that many are immunocompromised, tuberculosis, fungal infections, and other opportunistic infections should also be considered [9,10].

 Overviews of the clinical manifestations of SLE in adults and children and a review of pulmonary disease in children with lupus are presented separately.
 (See "Overview of the clinical manifestations of systemic lupus erythematosus in adults" and "Systemic lupus erythematosus in children" and "Systemic lupus erythematosus in children: Pulmonary manifestations".)

 Chest pain on breathing occurs in approximately 50 percent of patients with SLE [11,12].
 It may be due to musculoskeletal causes or to pleuritis.

-Musculoskeletal pain — In our experience, the most common cause of chest pain in SLE is from muscles, connective tissues, or the costochondral joints (costochondritis or Tietze’s syndrome).
-The chest pain is characterized by painful deep breaths, is aggravated by motion or by change of position (especially during sleep), and is elicited by palpation of the painful areas.
+Musculoskeletal pain — In our experience, the most common cause of chest pain in systemic lupus erythematosus (SLE) is from muscles, connective tissues, or the costochondral joints (costochondritis or Tietze’s syndrome).
+The chest pain is characterized by painful deep breaths, aggravated by motion or by change of position (especially during sleep), and elicited by palpation of the painful areas.
 The patient can be reassured that this specific pain does not represent lung involvement.
 (See "Major causes of musculoskeletal chest pain".)